-Inquire: Graduate Certificate in the Scholarship of Teaching and Learning
+Inquire: Certificate in the Scholarship of Teaching and Learning

-The Inquire: Graduate Certificate in the Scholarship of Teaching and Learning program is designed for University of Guelph faculty, instructors and staff who are interested in conducting research on teaching and learning.
+The Inquire: Certificate in the Scholarship of Teaching and Learning program is designed for University of Guelph, Guelph-Humber, and Ridgetown faculty, instructors and staff who are interested in conducting research on teaching and learning.

-The underlying philosophy of the program is to develop teacher scholars (Boyer, 1990) using a framework of inquiry based learning.
-Over three consecutive courses taken in a 16-month time frame, program participants learn about the history and philosophy of the scholarship of teaching and learning (SoTL), design a methodologically sound and ethical research project, apply for research ethics approval, collect and analyze data, and publicly share the results of the investigation.
+The underlying philosophy of the program is to develop teacher scholars (Boyer, 1990) using a framework of inquiry-based learning.
+Over three consecutive modules taken in a 16-month time frame, program participants will learn about the history and philosophy of the scholarship of teaching and learning (SoTL), design a methodologically sound and ethical research project, apply for research ethics approval, collect and analyze data, and publicly share the results of the investigation.

 - Consultation with facilitators